The Down Hill Strugglers "Treasures From The Archive"

 Famed folklorist Alan Lomax would have been one hundred years old in 2015.
 The field recordings that he made throughout his long career are the foundation of the holdings at the American Folklife Center, and as such are at the very heart of America’s indigenous, grassroots folk music, including blues, rural string band music, ballads, ragtime and more.

 This roadshow draws together nationally recognized folk musicians who play songs and tunes they have learned directly from the Lomax Collection and other important collections at the American Folklife Center.
 These performers will present this music live to audiences nationally in Lomax’s centennial year.

-The roadshow includes; The Down Hill Strugglers with legendary musician and folklorist John Cohen (of the New Lost City Ramblers), Jerron “Blindboy” Paxton, Frank Fairfield, Dom Flemons (formerly of the Carolina Chocolate Drops) and Lomax Archive curator Nathan Salsburg.
+The roadshow includes; The Down Hill Strugglers with additional musicians, Frank Fairfield, Meredith Axlerod, Dom Flemons (formerly of the Carolina Chocolate Drops) Jim Kweskin, and Lomax Archive curator Nathan Salsburg.
 These performers will be touring together with a traveling exhibit, showcasing the collections housed at the American Folklife Center at the Library of Congress, with a focus on the Lomax Collection.
 Through live performances and the traveling exhibit, the general public will be informed about the existence of the holdings at the American Folklife Center; a national treasure to which every American has access.

 The Down Hill Strugglers with John Cohen & Jerron Paxton at the Smithsonian Center.